 - Logos does the organizational work for you.
 Your notes and highlights are automatically sorted in the Notes tool, and you can search for them by biblical book, date you created them, and more.

 - Notes and highlights can be organized in notebooks.
 Notebooks in Logos work virtually the same way as paper notebooks.
 You can create notes in notebooks, or move your notes and highlights to different notebooks as you see fit.

 You can highlight text in your Bible or any other resource simply by selecting it.
 When the selection menu appears, pick the highlighting style you want to apply.

 Note: If the selection menu doesn’t appear, make sure you have it activated in your program settings.

 The selection menu provides only a few highlighting styles to choose from.
 If you want a larger selection, or want to define your own styles, use the Highlighting tool (which you can open from the selection menu by clicking the Highlight tool icon .
 Click the Tools menu and type highlighting in the find box, or scroll down until you find the Highlighting tool.
 Click to open it.

 The Highlighting tool will open in a panel beside your main Bible panel.
 To apply a highlighting style from the Highlighting tool, select the text in your Bible that you want to highlight, then click the highlighting style in the Highlighting tool that you want to apply.

-You can find and manage all of your screenshots by using the Notes tool (discussed below).
+You can find and manage all of your notes and highlights in the Notes tool (discussed below).